-WELDING WORK-BASED LEARNING (Year - 1 Cr) TAW4100 Welding: WBL is the capstone course in the Welding program of study.
-It is intended to provide a work-based learning experience for students to develop further understanding of professional and ethical issues, utilize employability skills, and demonstrate mastery of academic and technical skills learned through the program of study.
-The work-based learning experience provides opportunities to apply and practice the knowledge and skills learned in previous courses and gives students hands-on practical experiences related to professions in welding.
-Upon completion of the course, a proficient student will be able to discern multiple pathways to a career in welding, necessary steps toward applying for a postsecondary credentialed program, necessary steps toward applying for a job, and reflect on program goals and aspirations.
-Recommended Prerequisite: Completion of TIC5010M IET Career Pathway Core and TIN5216 Metals Technology 2.
-Replaces TIK5930M Dir Study IET Metals.
+TEACHING AS A PROFESSION WORK-BASED LEARNING (Year - 1 Cr)

+This course is the capstone course in the Teaching as a Profession (PreK-12) (TAP) program of study.
+It is intended to provide a practicum experience for students to develop further understanding of professional and ethical issues, utilize employability skills, and demonstrate mastery of academic and technical skills learned through the program of study.
+The practicum experience provides opportunities to apply and practice the knowledge and skills learned in previous courses and gives students hands-on practical experiences related to professions in PreK-12 education.
+Upon completion of the course, students will be able to discern multiple pathways to a career in PreK-12 education, necessary steps toward applying for a postsecondary credentialed program, necessary steps toward applying for a job, and reflect on program goals and aspirations.
+Instruction will be delivered through the classroom environment in conjunction with a work-based learning Preparation placement, such as an internship.
+The student will finalize a digital course portfolio providing evidence of mastery of program standards and readiness for postsecondary and the workforce.
+Prerequisite: Completion of Foundations of Education, Teaching as a Profession 1 & 2, AND teacher recommendation.